-Chum and Pink fry were trapped from February 18 to May 16 at the RST2 location in reach 2 (Appendix 5.1).
-For Chum capture efficiency varied from 5.8%-14.2% (Appendix 5.3), and averaged 11% (Table 5.4).
-Out of the four trap outages, only one occurred when there were sufficient daily captures to mark, and this was prior to peak outmigration.
-We accounted for this by flagging unmarked captures as missing for strata 7.
-In this case, BTSPAS used spline-fitting to estimate the number of unmarked captures.
-During 2020, an estimated 842,880 \pm 5% Chum fry (Table 5.2) migrated past the RST2 trapping site.
-The estimated density in the mainstem of the Coquitlam River for Chum was 112,251 fry/km or 562 fry/100 m2 (Table 5.2).
+Chum and Pink fry were trapped from March 1 to May 16 at the RST2 location in reach 2 (Table 5.1).
+For Chum capture efficiency varied from 5.8%-14.2% across the six weekly marking periods (Appendix 5.3), and averaged 11% (Table 5.4).
+Out outages, did not occur when there were sufficient daily captures to mark, and were prior to peak outmigration.
+Thus, we didn't we didn't flag any strata as 'bad', which would trigger BTSPAS to use spline-fitting to estimate the number of unmarked captures for a stratum.
+During 2021, an estimated 4.9 million ± 5% Chum fry (Table 5.2) migrated past the RST2 trapping site.
+The estimated density in the mainstem of the Coquitlam River for Chum was 653,461 fry/km (Table 5.2).
+We consider this a relatively accurate estimate.
+Trap operation was also similar to most prior years and included the majority of the outmigration period (Figure 5.4).
+2021 was a 'non-Pink year'.
+Captures were too low to generate estimates.